Shatarup Ghosh: Youth activism and politics

 In 2013, he protested against the Death of Sudipto Gupta.
-Sudipta Gupta was a SFI activist who was brutally beaten by West Bengal Police to death and his eye was popped out.
-Shatarup Ghosh led and was in frontline of the protests.
+Sudipto Gupta was an SFI activist who died after being beaten by the West Bengal Police and suffered severe injuries.
+Shatarup Ghosh was at the forefront of the protests.

-After joining the Democratic Youth Federation of India, he quickly rose to prominence and got inducted into the state secretariat of DYFI.
-He protested against denomination, NRC-CAA, rising price of fuels and unemployment.
-He participated in multiple strikes, bandhs and rallies.
-He has been one of the youth stars during election campaigns.
-His leadership and public speaking skills helped him rise within CPIM as a youth leader.
-In 2017, he was attacked in Kasba along with other party workers by TMC mobs.
-In 2019 he was arrested along with 35 CPIM workers due to strike.
+After joining the Democratic Youth Federation of India, he rose to prominence and was inducted into the state secretariat of DYFI.
+He protested against demonetisation, NRC-CAA, rising fuel prices, and unemployment.
+He participated in multiple strikes, bandhs, and rallies.
+He has been one of the prominent youth leaders during election campaigns.
+His leadership and public speaking skills contributed to his rise within CPI(M) as a youth leader.
+In 2017, he was attacked in Kasba along with other party workers by TMC supporters.
+In 2019, he was arrested along with 35 CPI(M) workers during a strike.
 He also had an active role in 2021 Nabanna Abhijan.

-He took part in the famous panel discussion at the India Today Conclave East 2018 against BJP's Sambit Patra and Mukul Roy, TMC's Chandan Mitra and INC's Adhir Ranjan Chowdhury.
-He is the most visible leader from the CPIM who is frequently seen in news debates or political discussions.
+He took part in a panel discussion at the India Today Conclave East 2018 alongside BJP's Sambit Patra and Mukul Roy, TMC's Chandan Mitra, and INC's Adhir Ranjan Chowdhury.
+He is frequently seen in news debates and political discussions.

-Electoral results
+Lifetime Achievement

-Shatarup Ghosh contested his first MLA election on a ticket from CPI(M) at the age of 25 from Kasba in 2011 West Bengal Legislative Assembly election.
-He was the youngest candidate from Left Front at that time.
-He was fielded again in 2016 and 2021 as the CPI(M) candidate from the same constituency.
-However he lost all of those elections.
+Shatarup Ghosh contested his first MLA election as a CPI(M) candidate at the age of 25 from Kasba in the 2011 West Bengal Legislative Assembly election.
+He was the youngest candidate from the Left Front at that time.
+He was fielded again in the 2016 and 2021 elections from the same constituency.
+However, he lost all of those elections.